pylint: disable=C0103, C0114

-from fontParts.base.base import (
+from fontParts.base.annotations import (

 )